|Nutritional Guidelines (per serving)|

 As simple as the recipe is, the finished product is rich, meaty, earthy and absolutely packed with nutrients.
 Wild mushrooms have long been revered in the East and West alike for their purported potent medicinal value.

-- 1 pound wild mushrooms, such as shiitake, porcini, hen of the woods, black trumpet, oyster, lobster, chanterelle, morels, Portobello or any combination thereof*
+- 1 pound wild mushrooms* (shiitake, porcini, hen of the woods, black trumpet, oyster, lobster, chanterelle, morels, Portobello, or a combination)

 - 3 tablespoons olive oil